-Tables or result sets sometimes contain duplicate records.
-Sometimes, it is allowed but sometimes it is required to stop duplicate records.
-Sometimes, it is required to identify duplicate records and remove them from the table.
-This chapter will describe how to prevent duplicate records occurring in a table and how to remove already existing duplicate records.
+Generally, tables or result sets sometimes contain duplicate records.
+Most of the times it is allowed but sometimes it is required to stop duplicate records.
+It is required to identify duplicate records and remove them from the table.
+This chapter will describe how to prevent the occurrence of duplicate records in a table and how to remove the already existing duplicate records.

 CREATE TABLE person_tbl ( first_name CHAR(20), last_name CHAR(20), sex CHAR(10) );

 To prevent multiple records with the same first and last name values from being created in this table, add a PRIMARY KEY to its definition.
-When you do this, it's also necessary to declare the indexed columns to be NOT NULL, because a PRIMARY KEY does not allow NULL values:
+When you do this, it is also necessary to declare the indexed columns to be NOT NULL, because a PRIMARY KEY does not allow NULL values −

 CREATE TABLE person_tbl ( first_name CHAR(20) NOT NULL, last_name CHAR(20) NOT NULL, sex CHAR(10), PRIMARY KEY (last_name, first_name) );

 The presence of a unique index in a table normally causes an error to occur if you insert a record into the table that duplicates an existing record in the column or columns that define the index.

 Use the INSERT IGNORE command rather than the INSERT command.
 If a record doesn't duplicate an existing record, then MySQL inserts it as usual.
 If the record is a duplicate, then the IGNORE keyword tells MySQL to discard it silently without generating an error.

 The following example does not error out and at the same time it will not insert duplicate records as well.